Seizures in older dogs can be caused by all sorts of health conditions, however sometimes what looks like a seizure is something completely different.

 This is the ‘active’ stage and it’s when your older dog is going to show the most severe seizure symptoms.

-Moderate symptoms (also known as a partial seizure or ‘petit-mal’) might include twitching, jerky movements, growling or snapping.
+More obvious partial seizures might include twitching, jerky movements, growling or snapping.
 He may not seem to know where he is or who you are.

-In the worst cases he may go into a full convulsion and be unable to control his body’s movements.
-This is often called a ‘grand-mal’ seizure.
+However, in full seizures, he may go into a full convulsion or stiffness, and be unable to control his body’s movements.
+These seizures usually also result in a loss of consciousness.

 The most common symptoms of a full-blown seizure in older dogs include drooling, teeth-grinding, violent muscle spasms, scrabbling or running movements of his legs, loss of bladder and bowel control.